zaproxy/zaproxy-website/site/content/docs/testapps/ginnjuiceshop.md

 # Download the recommended plan using curl, or use any other suitable tool
 curl -O https://raw.githubusercontent.com/zaproxy/community-scripts/refs/heads/main/other/af-plans/FullScanGinNJuiceAuth.yaml

-# Run ZAP using the stable Docker image, mapping the CWD so that Docker can access the file and export the report
+# Run ZAP using the stable Docker image, mapping the CWD so that Docker can access the file system and export the report
 docker run -v $(pwd):/zap/wrk/:rw -t zaproxy/zap-stable zap.sh -cmd -autorun wrk/FullScanGinNJuiceAuth.yaml
 ```